RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

-# How to host a Resume on GitHub Pages
+# How to Host a Resume on GitHub Pages

 ## Purpose